thisisashwinraj/Ashwin-Mini-Learning-Projects/README.md

 The code and resources for the projects are available in their respective folders.
 You can check for the project status of each of the project in their respective readme.md.
 The various projects maintained in this repository are as mentioned

 ### [Flora Web App](https://github.com/ashwinraj-in/Workspace/tree/main/FloraWebApp)
 Flora is a serverles web application built using StreamLit.
 The application uses machine learning to predict the species of Iris flower based on its dendrometric features.
-RandomForest Clasifier is used for building the ML predictive model.
+RandomForest Clasifier is used for building the ML predictive model
 > **Technical Stack**: Python, Streamlit, Machine Learning

 ### [Apheleia Extension](https://github.com/ashwinraj-in/Workspace/tree/main/ApheleiaExtension)